 That said, there does appear to be strong traction being made in the quest to embrace renewable energy sources, reduce reliance on fossil fuel production and promote more sustainable, far reaching forms of development amongst the oil producing Arab countries of the Gulf Cooperation Council (GCC).
 Arab oil producers such as the United Arab Emirates for example, where oil production has formed the mainstay of the economy for several decades, are building carbon free cities and hosting some of the world"s largest forums on renewable energy.
 At the same time their policy makers are increasingly involved in debates about energy efficiency, diversification and non-conventional energy sources.

 Has the energy transition reached the GCC and are Arab oil producers increasingly on the same page as the EU when it comes to a sustainable energy future?
-A comprehensive evaluation of this intriguing question awaits participants at the next BREC meeting on May 7, when Dr Carole Nakhle will visit Brussels in order to offer some answers.
+A comprehensive evaluation of this intriguing question awaited participants at the next BREC meeting on May 7, when Dr Carole Nakhle visited Brussels in order to offer some answers.
 Indeed, while diversification and efficient use of energy makes sense to most of us, putting such strategies into practice is not always easy when economies have become so conditioned on producing conventional energy from fossil fuels.
 Many factors will impact upon the type of energy mix that we will see in GCC countries in years to come, including pricing, investment, demand side technologies as well as geopolitical factors.
 That said, BREC believes that we have room for optimism in this regard.
-Join us for our next meeting on May 7 to see whether Dr Nakhle shares our optimism.

 Program May 7, 2018: 16.00 — 20.00:

 - Arrival of members and guests leading into welcome cocktail

 - Setting out the debate by Dr Marat Terterov, Initiator and Founder, Brussels Energy Club,